 I’ve clicked on hundreds of links from Google’s search engine results, and found blog posts that are less than 100 words long.
 So I’m not sure I agree with this blogging tip.

-Those are good blogging tips, aren’t they?
-The most popular blogs don’t sell sell sell…they try to help readers in some way.
+The most popular blogs don’t sell sell sell…they try to help, serve, or inform readers in some way.

 This is another one of those blogging tips that doesn’t really stand the test of random blog research.
 Many popular blogs are crowded with flashy this and blinking that and popups here and downloads there.
 As you can see from my blog, I’m not into much of anything but content.
 And ads.
 But my dogs and I gotta eat.